matiasdalessio/MyTinerary/README.md

 ## Responses

-_Every GET request, response with a JSON object with two properties: the state of the request and the response with the data required. for example:_
+_Every GET request, response with a JSON object with two properties: the state of the request on boolean and the response with the object or array of objets (depends of the quantity) required. for example:_

 ### Requesting all Cities (/api/cities) :